 If OPDS must refer a case to non-OPDS counsel due to a conflict or workload issues, the following procedures apply:

-OPDS will prepare a draft notice of appeal and related documents in trial lawyer’s name;
+OPDS will prepare a draft notice of appeal and related documents in the name of the parent’s trial lawyer;

-OPDS will email the draft documents to trial lawyer for review and approval—but not for filing.
-If counsel notes a defect in the form of the documents, counsel should notify OPDS immediately by email at juvenile@opds.state.or.us or by telephone at 503.378.6236;
+OPDS will email the draft documents to the parent’s trial lawyer for review and approval—but not for filing.
+If the parent’s trial lawyer notes a defect in the form of the documents, he or she should notify OPDS immediately by email at juvenile@opds.state.or.us or by telephone at 503.378.6236;

-If the trial lawyer does not contact OPDS within two business days of the document transmission, OPDS will assume that counsel has reviewed and approved the documents; and
+If the parent’s trial lawyer does not contact OPDS within two business days of the document transmission, OPDS will assume that he or she has reviewed and approved the documents; and

-An OPDS attorney will sign the notice of appeal and related documents in the trial lawyer’s name, file the notice of appeal and motion to appoint appellate lawyer with the Court of Appeals, serve the parties and initiate transcript production.
-OPDS will also forward a copy of the documents to the client with a cover letter that includes the name and contact information of the appellate lawyer appointed to represent the client on appeal.
+An OPDS attorney will sign the notice of appeal and related documents in the name of the parent’s trial lawyer, file the notice of appeal and motion to appoint an appellate lawyer with the Court of Appeals, serve the parties and initiate transcript production.
+OPDS will also forward a copy of the documents to the parent client with a cover letter that includes the name and contact information of the appellate lawyer appointed to represent the parent client on appeal.

 STANDARD 11 - APPEALS ISSUES FOR APPELLATE LAWYER

-Timely file the notice of appeal
+Timely file the notice of appeal.

 Action: